Relay — Headless VPN auth

 Remote development VMs

 Cloud dev boxes and jump hosts behind NAT can't open a browser.
-Relay lets you bring up the VPN tunnel on any remote machine with a single CLI command.
+Relay lets you bring up the tunnel on any remote machine with a single CLI command.

 Kubernetes init containers